SergeySud/BookingApi/README.md

 }
 ```

 Sending a DELETE request will delete a reservation for the user or by a superuser.
-The endpoint demands the following parametrs:
+The endpoint demands id of the reservation:
 ```
 {
     "id": 3